hwi0lee/hwi0lee.github.io/index.md

 ## Research Interests

-I explore how LLMs learn and process knowledge, and more importantly, how we can manipulate it post hoc.
+I'm keen to explore how LLMs acquire and process knowledge, and importantly, how we can manipulate it post hoc.
 Specifically, I approach LLMs as objects of scientific study, aided by the emerging line of work in the field of **Mechanistic Interpretability** to peel back the curtain on their inner workings.
 Ultimately, I aim to solve practical challenges like **Knowledge Editing** and **Unlearning** through a clear understanding of how LLMs operate.

 ## News